utopia-php/logger/docs/tutorials/add-logger-adapter.md

     public function __construct(string $configKey)
     {
         // TODO: Fill protected variables with keys using values from constructor parameters }

+    public function getSupportedTypes(): array
+    {
+        // TODO: Return array of supported log types, such as Log::TYPE_DEBUG or Log::TYPE_ERROR }

+    public function getSupportedEnvironments(): array
+    {
+        // TODO: Return array of supported environments, such as Log::ENVIRONMENT_STAGING or Log::ENVIRONMENT_PRODUCTION }

+    public function getSupportedBreadcrumbTypes(): array
+    {
+        // TODO: Return array of supported breadcrumb types, such as Log::TYPE_WARNING or Log::TYPE_INFO }
 }
 ```